flyer1212/train_ticket_android_app/README.md

 - (5) Than build with Android Studio.

 That's  all !

 ### Notification

+**Note:** :
-**Note:** If your server deployed in the Public Cloud, your android does not need to use the same network! conversely needs!
+- If your server deployed in the Public Cloud, your android does not need to use the same network! conversely needs!

+- You need to set your Android system language to English

+- If you find that there are no tickets under the current date, please select or click on the next day.

+This may be the reason for the time zone.
+Our server side does not all use timestamp at present, and the date is actually a bug on the server side itself.
+We will fix it in the next refactoring

 ### Use Steps
   if your successfully build it, than congratulation!